Destructive Cyclone Idai rings 'alarm bell' on climate change: U.N. chief

-BEIRA, Mozambique (Reuters) - Cyclone Idai’s deadly hit has left some 1.85 million people in need of assistance in Mozambique in a catastrophe that United Nations chief Antonio Guterres said on Tuesday rang “yet another alarm bell about the dangers of climate change.”
+BEIRA, Mozambique (Reuters) - Cyclone Idai’s deadly hit has left some 1.85 million people in need of assistance in Mozambique in a catastrophe that United Nations chief Antonio Guterres said on Tuesday rang “yet another alarm bell” about climate change.

 The cyclone ripped through neighboring Zimbabwe and Malawi, killing at least 686 people across the three southern African countries.
 In hardest-hit Mozambique, tens of thousands of homes were destroyed and hundreds of thousands of people were displaced across an area of some 3,000 square km (1,200 square miles) - roughly the size of Luxembourg.